Swasthani Barta (Fast)

 Shree Swasthani is a Hindu goddess (Parameshwari) and is responsible for the good fortune, welfare and power.
 She is mostly worshipped in Nepal in the holy month from poush Shukla purnima to magh Shukla purnima with dedicated rituals.
 Following such rituals within this holy month brought many wishes to be fruitful for many.
 Through the reciting of story, we can find out the changes in fate provided by Goddess in the lives of several persons.
 But there are much more people who worships and have been satisfied by her blessings.
 She is a mother who loves you so much that, she will not take you go wrong path no matter the steps she takes for so.
-She is the creator of this universe.
+She is the creator of this universe..

-Original Newa version

-The original Newa version is very different from Swasthani written in Nepali language.
-People in the town of Sakwo have handwritten documents of Swasthani in the Nepal Bhasa.

 Swasthani Brata Katha

-A page of Swasthani Brata Katha in Nepali language (ca. 1917).
+An 1819 CE manuscript of Swasthani Bakhan written in Newar language.

+The original Newar version of Swasthani is slightly different from the version written in Nepali language.
+People in the town of Sankhu have handwritten manuscript of Swasthani in the Nepal Bhasa.

 Swasthani Brata Katha is a Hindu tale recited every day for a month, which mostly falls in January and February.
 The book has 31 chapters which tell the story of life of various gods and goddesses.
 The story of goddess Swasthani and Shiva is mainly focussed, Swasthani is the Hindu deity known for miraculously granting wishes made in a solemn state by the pure.
-The sacred book was originated in the Kathmandu Valley.
-It is read mostly by Nepali Hindus in comparison with those from India.

-This book's story was derived from Skanda Purana.
+The sacred book was originated in the Nepal Mandala.
+This book's story is considered to be derived from Linga Purana or Skanda Purana.